haltakov/simple-photo-gallery/README.md

 4. [Configuration](#configuration)
 5. [About](#about)

-Simple Photo Gallery is a Python package that provides a simple command line interface to create static HTML photo and video galleries.
-Thumbnails, HTML, CSS and JavaScript files are generated automatically and you can just upload them to any static hosting, like for example [AWS S3](https://aws.amazon.com/s3/).
+Simple Photo Gallery is a simple command line tool that helps you create static HTML photo and video galleries that tell a story.
+Thumbnails, HTML, CSS and JavaScript files are generated automatically and can be uploaded to any static hosting, like for example [AWS S3](https://aws.amazon.com/s3/) or [Netlify](https://www.netlify.com/).
 The most important features:

 * Responsive layout suitable for any device (including touch gestures support).
 * Image captions extracted from the image metadata (EXIF tags).
 * Fully customizable layout with sensible defaults to get started quickly.
+* Create a gallery from an existing OneDrive or Google Photos album, without downloading the photos.
+* Automatic upload of the gallery to [AWS S3](https://aws.amazon.com/s3/) or [Netlify](https://www.netlify.com/).
 * Based on the [PhotoSwipe](https://photoswipe.com/) JavaScript library.

 ## Installation

-Simple Photo Gallery is available as a Python package that you can install with `pip`.
-It installs several scripts to easily create galleries.
+Simple Photo Gallery can be easily installed with `pip`.
+If you don't have `pip`, please install the [latest Python release](https://www.python.org/downloads/).
 ```
 pip install simple-photo-gallery
 ```

-## Usage
+## Example Usage

-You can create a gallery is very simple and requires just 3 steps:
+You can quickly create a gallery with the default settings.
+For more detailed information see [Usage](doc/Usage.md).

 1. Collect all the photos and videos you want to have in the gallery into a folder.
-2. Open a terminal go to the folder with your photos.
+2. Open a terminal and go to the folder with your photos.
 Use the following command to initialize the gallery.
 The script will ask you a few questions, like gallery name or background image.
 You can always just press Enter for the default settings and change them later.
 ```
 gallery-init
 ```